oracc/oracc-rest/README.md

 python -m ingest.bulk_upload
 ```

-This will ingest the data contained in the `/neo` folder.
+This will ingest the data contained in the `/neo` folder into the Elasticsearch database.

 The [ingest](ingest) folder also has some additional information and alternative ways of performing the indexing.